 Since its inception, Salesforce has had a clear obstacle to overcome, which is clear to see in their first V2MOM: V2MOM it’s an acronym that stands for Vision, Values, Methods, Obstacles & Measures, a document to create alignment and common understanding across the organization.

 Well, by the nature of how businesses evolve, digital solutions have a lot to do as an enabler to support that growth.
 At the pace of change, we experience, the market can’t generate enough ready professionals for the exponential demand that is faced.
 A talk by ‘Uncle Bob‘ explains why and how that obstacle will continue, and also covers other interesting topics.

-Over the years Salesforce narrative has evolved from No-Code to Low-Code and the never ending story of citizen development vs programmatic development.
+Over the years Salesforce narrative has evolved from No-Code to Low-Code and the never-ending story of citizen development vs programmatic development.
+Some pointers:

 Maintained, Extended & Upgraded

 One of the things Salesforce also had very clear from the start is burden reduction and unsync of the core version of its product, they achieved that with cloud computing.

 With declarative development you have your salesforce instances maintained, upgraded, and extended not one, or two, but three times a year!
 Packaged up as major releases, full of enhancements and new functionality for you to use.

 No need to upgrade, install… anything.
 With functionality that you develop programmatically, this may require more care & refactoring.

 With the tools that Salesforce gives us to develop with clicks, they provide not only the functionality but the framework to do so.
 It comes with what we could call forced modularity, which is a good thing in many ways.
 All of this is including the UI and integrations.